 WIP limits make the multi-tasking disappear, therefore allowing better focus.
-If you think of work in progress as inventory, you'll quickly realise that having a lot of it on hand is not good for business, as it indicates being far from delivering anything and hardly being able to make any changes.
+If you think of work in progress as inventory, you'll quickly realize that having a lot of it on hand is not good for business, as it indicates being far from delivering anything and hardly being able to make any changes.
 But the market changes constantly, therefore your business process needs to be flexible too.
 Responding timely to the demand is just as crucial.
 If your product arrives too late for the demand, you end up with loads of waste, unwanted product and a loss.
 Therefore improving the Lead Time, offered by Kanban, is of great value.

 What will happen without WIP limits?